ghoomfrog/kid/README.md

 - `$x >> $y` (right arithmetic shift)
 - `$x >>> $y` (right logical shift)

-In numeric operations, nulls are treated as 0, and spaces.
+In numeric operations, nulls are treated as 0, and spaces are treated as lists of arbitrary-precision integer fragments.

+Overflow in numberic operations is dealt with by wrapping around

 ### Relational Operators